Mowbray-R-V/Exoskeleton_control_Tmotor/README.md

-## API
+## Tmotor CAN read/write

-* A Python API for controlling the AK-series Tmotor Actuator AK10-9 and AK 80-64 through the CAN bus.
+* A Python module for controlling the AK-series Tmotor Actuator AK10-9 and AK 80-64 through the CAN bus.

 * TmotorCAN: Python framework for CAN read/write.